Majid-ul-Haq

-Major General Majid-ul-Haq (মজিদ-উল-হক; 1926 – 25 March 2013) was a Bangladeshi Army officer and a minister of the government of Bangladesh.
+Majid-ul-Haq (মজিদ-উল-হক; 1926 – 25 March 2013) was a retired two-star officer of the Bangladesh Army and politician.
+Haque served as minister of several ministries under Ziaur Rahman and Khaleda Zia administrations.

 Early life

 Majidul Haque was born in Magura on 19 October 1926.
 He grew up in Delhi, where his father worked in the Indian Central Government.
-After completing his schooling from Raisina Bengali High School, he went on to do his Intermediate at Hindu College.
+After completing his schooling at Raisina Bengali High School, he went on to do his Intermediate at Hindu College.
 He then enrolled in a BA (Honours) in English at the same college.
 However, the death of his father forced him to rethink his career, and he switched to engineering at the Bengal College of Engineering, Shibpur.
 In 1946, he joined the British Indian Army and underwent training at the Indian Military Academy.

 Military career

-In 1947, he was transferred to Pakistan and commissioned as a Regular Officer in the Pakistan Army on 20 October 1947, subsequently joining the Corps of Engineers.
+In 1947, he was transferred to Pakistan and commissioned as a regular officer in the Pakistan Army on 20 October 1947, subsequently joining the Corps of Engineers.
 He had various field and staff postings in both East and West Pakistan, including Sialkot, Mardan, Risalpur, Kashmir, Rawalpindi, Dhaka, Quetta, Karachi, and the Karakoram Heights.
 He was also briefly deputed to the Planning Department in Dhaka.
 He attended the Command and General Staff College at Fort Leavenworth, Leavenworth County, Kansas, United States, but was recalled when the 1965 War broke out between India and Pakistan.
 He was also posted to the Pakistan Navy in Karachi.

 After the declaration of martial law in 1969, he was posted as Deputy Martial Law Administrator in East Pakistan.
 A disagreement with one of his former West Pakistani colleagues led to his being sent back to General Headquarters in Rawalpindi before the 1970 elections.
 In September 1971, he and his family were moved to detention camps, first in Kohat and then in Mandi Bahauddin.

 Life in Bangladesh

-Repatriated to independent Bangladesh in 1973, he served in various capacities, including as Chairman of the Bangladesh Steel Corporation and special Secretary with the rank and status of State Minister, Minister for Industries, Establishment, Water Resources, Port and Shipping, Jute and Textiles, and Agriculture under various governments.
+Repatriated to independent Bangladesh in 1973, he served in various capacities, including as chairman of the Bangladesh Steel Corporation and special secretary with the rank and status of state minister, minister for industries, establishment, water resources, port and shipping, jute and textiles, and agriculture under various governments.
 He played an active role in the movement for the restoration of democracy against President Ershad.
 In June 1996, he resigned from the Standing Committee of the Bangladesh Nationalist Party, and in 2001, he left the party.
 Majid-ul-Haq published a memoir, Unknown, Unhonoured and Unsung, in 2012.

 Major General Majid-ul-Haq died on 25 March 2013.
 His wife, Mumtaz Jahan Zeb-Un-Nisa Majid, died 10 days before he did.

 His only sister was Shamsun Nahar Ahmed, and he had four other brothers.
-Their father "Z Ahmed" died in 1943.
+Their father, "Z Ahmed", died in 1943.